01 of 03

 Autopia Ride at Disneyland California

-The premise at Autopia is pretty simple.
+The premise at Autopia (located at Disneyland) is pretty simple.
 You get in a car and drive.
 Several vehicle types are available, and a track keeps the cars from straying too far.

 In April 2016, Autopia got snappy new cars that Curbed LA says "look like something Magnum P.I. would drive."